-SES-15 is a telecommunication satellite scheduled to be launched into geostationary earth orbit (GEO) from the Kourou Spaceport in French Guiana in April 2017.
-It is the first of three SES satellites being built to serve next-generation data and mobility requirements with the combination of wide-area beams and global high-throughput satellite (HTS) platform.
+She SES-15 is a telecommunication satellite launched into geostationary earth orbit (GEO) from the Kourou Spaceport in French Guiana in May 2017.
+It is the first of three SES satellites designed to serve next-generation data and mobility requirements with the combination of wide-area beams and global high-throughput satellite (HTS) platform.

 The other two satellites being built for that purpose include SES-12 and SES-14.

-To be placed at 129° west orbital position, SES-15 will provide WiFi and in-flight entertainment services to aeronautical customers across North America, Mexico, Central America and the Caribbean.
-The satellite will be operated by SES.
+Placed at 129° west orbital position, SES-15 will provide Wi-Fi and in-flight entertainment services to aeronautical customers across North America, Mexico, Central America and the Caribbean.
+The satellite is operated by SES.

 SES-15 satellite design and development

-The SES-15 satellite will have a launch mass of 2,300kg and can generate up to 8kW of power in space using two solar arrays.
+The SES-15 satellite has a launch mass of 2,300kg and can generate up to 8kW of power in space using two solar arrays.

 Designed for a lifespan of 15 years, the satellite is based on all-electric Boeing 702 small platform (SP) powered by xenon ion propulsion system (XIPS) for orbit-raising and on-orbit manoeuvring.
-The 702SP operates on low to mid-power spacecraft ranging between 3kW and 9kW, and features next-generation avionics architecture integrated with five reflectors for mission flexibility.
+The 702SP operates on low to mid-power spacecraft ranging between 3kW and 9kW, as well as features next-generation avionics architecture integrated with five reflectors for mission flexibility.

-The satellite was constructed at Boeing's El Segundo facility in California, US, and transported to the space centre in Kourou, French Guiana, in March 2017 for launch vehicle integration and pre-launch operations.
+In March 2017, the satellite was constructed at Boeing's El Segundo facility in California, US, and transported to the space centre in Kourou, French Guiana, for launch vehicle integration and pre-launch operations.

 Communication capabilities of SES-15

-The satellite will be equipped with a hybrid payload with additional Ku-band wide beams, 16 Ku-band transponders and Ka-band high-throughput satellite (HTS) capability.
-It will also carry a wide-area augmentation system (WAAS payload), which will enhance civil aviation navigation with the global positioning system (GPS).
+The satellite is equipped with a hybrid payload with additional Ku-band wide beams, 16 Ku-band transponders and Ka-band high-throughput satellite (HTS) capability.
+It also carries a wide-area augmentation system (WAAS payload), which enhances civil aviation navigation with the global positioning system (GPS).

-The satellite will offer new capacities and coverage to the aeronautical mobility and government markets in North America, Mexico, Central America and the Caribbean.
-It will also enable SES to cover other traffic intensive data applications used by governments, VSAT networks and the maritime sector.
+The satellite offers new capacities and coverage to the aeronautical mobility and government markets in North America, Mexico, Central America and the Caribbean.
+It also enables SES to cover other traffic intensive data applications used by governments, VSAT networks and the maritime sector.

 Launch vehicle details

-The SES-15 will be launched aboard a heavy-lift Ariane 5 ECA rocket.
-The launch operations are being carried out by Arianespace.
+The SES-15 was launched aboard a heavy-lift Ariane 5 ECA rocket.
+The launch operations were carried out by Arianespace.

 Contractors involved with the SES-15 satellite development